indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Bootstrapping the Server

+Before you can cook your server, it has to be ready for cooking.
 In the ideal world, Chef can and will completely determine the architecture of the server.
-However, when it comes to practicalities, the server still needs to be bootstrapped before it can be cooke.
+However, when it comes to practicalities, the server still needs to be bootstrapped before it can be cook.
 It broadly involves:

 - setting up a SSH connection, so that you  (meaning the software running on your computer) can securely communicate with it, and
 - installing stuff like unattended upgrades, and any obviously required packages (I'm not going to be idealistic here on not having dependencies outside of the Chef configuration)